responsive-sk/hdm-boot/docs/MODULES.md

 # Module Development Guide

-This guide explains how to create and integrate modules in the MVA Bootstrap Application.
+This guide explains how to create and integrate modules in the HDM Boot Application.

 ## 📦 Module System Overview

-The MVA Bootstrap Application uses a modular architecture that allows for:
+The HDM Boot Application uses a modular architecture that allows for:
 - **Core Modules** - Essential functionality (User, Security)
 - **Optional Modules** - Feature extensions (Article, Blog, Shop)
 - **Dynamic Loading** - Modules loaded based on configuration